geteduroam/letswifi-portal/README.md

-# Let's Wi-fi Portal Server
+# Let's Wi-Fi Portal Server

 >[!NOTE]
 > This is the **beta** branch